It seems like everything Korean is a hot commodity right now.

 Some of us were actively or subtly discouraged from learning the language as kids.
 Which means that many of us have only just begun to consider learning or picking it up again as adults.
 That’s where I found myself a while back.

-I was excited about this development, and in anticipation of the video platform, I was looking around for ways to ground my basic language skills.
+I was excited that FluentU was making a Korean program available, and in anticipation of the video platform, I was looking around for ways to ground my basic language skills.
 I wanted to find something straightforward, at least kind of comprehensive, hands-on and preferably free or cheap.

 This turned out to be harder than I had imagined, but I eventually started using the online version of Korean From Zero!, and it was the first program that really clicked for me.